Sardar Malik

-Sardar Malik (13 January 1930 – 27 January 2006) was an Indian Hindi film music director and score composer.
+Sardar Mohammad Malik (13 January 1930 – 27 January 2006) was an Indian Hindi film music director and score composer.

 Early life and career

-Sardar Malik was born on 13 January 1930 in Kapurthala, Punjab, British India.
+Sardar Mohammad Malik was born on 13 January 1930 in Kapurthala, Punjab, British India.
 He first was a student at Uday Shankar's India Cultural Centre in Almora, Uttarkhand to learn dancing and singing.
 He became a trained choreographer in Kathakali, Manipuri and Bharatnatyam there.
 While at this institute, he also learned music from Ustad Allauddin Khan who also worked at the same centre.